 Not all insurance companies, policies, and plans are created equal.
 It can be difficult to determine what type of small business insurance coverage you need, and land on the policy that’s the best fit for your business.
-Once you do that, one of the first questions you’re likely to have is: How can I lower my insurance costs?
+One of the first questions you’re likely to have is: How can I lower my insurance costs?

-While small business insurance often represents a significant monthly expense, it can be a manageable cost when you put the right tools and practices into play.
-Depending on the size of your company, you may be paying for workers compensation insurance, unemployment, or disability, over and above general liability insurance for small business.
+Small business insurance often represents a significant monthly expense.
+It can be a manageable cost when you put the right tools and practices into play.
+Depending on the size of your company, you may be paying for several expenses.
+For example, workers compensation insurance, unemployment, or disability, over and above general liability insurance for small business.

 The costs can really add up.
 Fortunately, there are steps you can take to help you bring down the cost of your small business insurance.

 How to Reduce Your Small Business Insurance Costs

 This is a straightforward way to bring down the overall cost of your insurance.
 It’s not something you should do before first analyzing whether you’re equipped to pay the new deductible amount in the event of a claim.

 For some businesses, the consideration of risk involved with catastrophic damage to property, and therefore assets, outweighs the consideration of raising deductible costs.
 It’s important to be able to rely on the greatest amount of assistance should the time of need arise.